Xiyue-Wang/1st-in-MICCAI-MIDOG-2021-challenge/README.md

 [Journal Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841522003310)

 This is the source code for the first place solution to the [MICCAI 2021 MIDOG microscopy domain generalization challenge](https://midog2021.grand-challenge.org/evaluation/midog-final-test-phase/leaderboard/).
-Our [Algorithms and Weights](https://grand-challenge.org/algorithms/mitos/) is already on the platform, ready to run directly, you can get the results by applying, on your image
+Our [Algorithms and Weights](https://grand-challenge.org/algorithms/mitos/) is already on the platform, ready to run directly, you can get the results by applying, on your image.Please note that your grand challenge account has to be certified by the school or business, you will have a green tick once you pass it, so we can agree, then you can upload the image and run the code.

 Please open new threads or address all questions to xiyue.wang.scu@gmail.com
 #### Hardware